Taken from Noah Berlow's 'Act As If...'

 The Illumination Foundation (IF) is a non-profit organization based in Orange County, California, dedicated to breaking the cycle of homelessness.
 Founded in 2007 by Paul Leon and Paul Cho,[1] the IF adopts a holistic approach to solving homelessness by addressing the interconnectedness between housing and healthcare.
-By focusing on both housing and healthcare the IF aims to implement sustainable strategies that will help those experiencing homelessness in the long term, rather than just the immediate future.
+By doing so, the IF aims to implement sustainable strategies that will help those experiencing homelessness in the long term, rather than just the immediate future.

 Leon and Cho met at an MBA program at the University of California Irvine’s Paul Merage School of Business and worked on a team project which eventually became the IF.[2]
 The pair had very different educational backgrounds (one had studied nursing and the other finance), which allowed them each to bring a unique perspective to finding solutions to one of Orange County’s most pressing social issues at the time.